 Virginia Tech vs. Iowa Women's Basketball Predictions & Picks - November 9

-Thursday's contest that pits the Virginia Tech Hokies (1-0) against the Iowa Hawkeyes (1-0) at Spectrum Center is expected to be a competitive matchup based on our computer prediction, which projects a final score of 75-74 in favor of Virginia Tech.
+Thursday's contest between the Virginia Tech Hokies (1-0) and the Iowa Hawkeyes (1-0) at Spectrum Center is expected to be a close matchup, as our computer prediction projects a final score of 75-74, with Virginia Tech taking home the win.
 Game time is at 8:00 PM ET on November 9.

-In their most recent outing on Monday, the Hokies earned a 94-55 win over High Point.
+In their most recent game on Monday, the Hokies secured a 94-55 victory over High Point.

 Catch college basketball action all season long on Fubo!